 - D. Provisions Related to Band Governance - 1.
-Governance Codes (clauses 2(3), 4-7, 31-32, 34, 36, 52, 59) - a.
-Proposal and adoption (clauses 4 and 31)
+Governance Codes (Clauses 2(3), 4-7, 31-32, 34, 36, 52, 59) - a.
+Proposal and Adoption (Clauses 4 and 31)

-Clause 4 is new law and plays a pivotal role in the FNGA.
-It provides, first, that a band council may propose that any or all - or, implicitly, none - of three possible codes in areas of leadership selection, administration of government and financial management and accountability be adopted by the band's "eligible voters" (clause 4(1)).
-Second, adoption of any proposed code requires approval by a majority of participants in the vote, provided those voting to approve total 25% plus one of eligible voters (clause 4(2)).
-The latter clause raises the question of whether it sets a sufficiently high threshold on matters of significant import to bands or whether, conversely, the threshold may be too high, given low voter participation in some bands.
-Both a council's proposal of any governance code and the ensuing vote are subject to regulations that may be made under clause 31.
+Clause 4 was to be new law and played a pivotal role in the FNGA.
+It provided, first, that a band council might propose that any or all - or, implicitly, none - of three possible codes in areas of leadership selection, administration of government and financial management and accountability be adopted by the band's "eligible voters" (clause 4(1)).
+Second, adoption of any proposed code required approval by a majority of participants in the vote, provided those voting to approve totalled 25% plus one of eligible voters (clause 4(2)).
+The latter clause raised the question of whether it set a sufficiently high threshold on matters of significant import to bands or whether, conversely, the threshold might be too high, given low voter participation in some bands.
+Both a council's proposal of any governance code and the ensuing vote were to be subject to regulations that might be made under clause 31.

 b.
-Leadership selection (clauses 5 and 52)
+Leadership Selection (Clauses 5 and 52)

 Sections 74-80 of the Indian Act currently set out the framework for band council elections, with section 74 providing that bands are brought under that Act's electoral scheme by ministerial order.
-The Indian Act does not prescribe rules for "custom" leadership selection, which has served as the legislation's default leadership selection process since its inception.(36) Under federal policy, bands applying to "revert" to custom from the Indian Act's scheme are typically required to operate under electoral regimes and, since 1988, under written codes.(37) As mentioned, more than half the bands that remain under the Indian Act are "custom" bands for leadership selection purposes, by election or otherwise;(38) the precise number not using elective systems is unknown.
+The Indian Act does not prescribe rules for "custom" leadership selection, which has served as the legislation's default leadership selection process since its inception.(36) Under federal policy, bands applying to "revert" to custom from the Indian Act's scheme are typically required to operate under electoral regimes and, since 1988, under written codes.(37) As mentioned, more than half the bands that remain under the Indian Act are "custom" bands for leadership selection purposes, by election or otherwise.(38)

-(36) The evolution of the Indian Act's system of elective government is summarized in a 1991 paper prepared by Wendy Moss (Cornet) and Elaine Gardner O'Toole entitled Aboriginal People: History of Discriminatory Laws, BP-175E, Parliamentary Research Branch, Library of Parliament, under the heading "Self-Government".
+(36) The evolution of the Indian Act's system of elective government is summarized in a 1991 paper prepared by Wendy Moss (Cornet) and Elaine Gardner O'Toole entitled Aboriginal People: History of Discriminatory Laws, BP-175E, Parliamentary Research Branch, Library of Parliament, Ottawa, under the heading "Self-Government."